kylereicks/picturefill.js.wp/README.md

 ####Wordpress Image Classes

-This plugin uses the default Wordpress image classes `size-{size}` and `wp-image-{image id}` as a source of information.
-It will not work effectively if these classes are removed.
+This plugin uses the default Wordpress image class `wp-image-{image id}` as a source of information.
+It will not work effectively if this class is removed.
 The original image will still be loaded, but it will not be responsive.